ymyke/witmo/README.md

 # TODO

+- switch to coach
+- system prompt: if image, focus only on tv
+- add game name to system prompt
 - add the name of the game to the system prompt instead of each new use prompt
 - add spoiler settings / levels: initially just as a simple add-on to the system prompt?
 - can we get really useful info?